‘This Is Us’ New Tuesday, February 28 ‘Jack’s Death’ Episode? No, Trump’s Speech

 The fact that This Is Us won’t air a new episode on Tuesday, February 28, in lieu of Mr. Trump’s speech, is already getting a reaction from This Is Us fans on social media.
 Some of their comments can be read below.

-Ashley Laurilla wrote: “Pretty pissed This Is Us isn’t on tonight because [of] Trump’s speech.”
+Ashley Laurilla wrote: “Pretty pi**ed This Is Us isn’t on tonight because [of] Trump’s speech.”

 Rozie Rosenbaum wrote: “NO This is Us episode tonight.
 Trump is on TV again.”